-In 2022, the Fund has engaged with 12 of the 19 portfolio companies it counted as of December 31, 2022.
-The other portfolio companies had information readily available from their website or relevant company filings.
-Of the 12 companies the Fund engaged with, 3 required multiple extensive discussions, first to raise awareness around new regulations, and second to define a common deadline for ESG data disclosure.
+In 2023, the Fund has engaged with 18 of the 19 portfolio companies it counted as of December 31, 2023.
+The other portfolio company had information readily available from their website or relevant company filings.
+Of the 18 nearly all had material and internal research available to reply to the fund's questions, which was a change of pace compared to the previous year.
+The engagement on ESG topics is leading more and more companies to keep them in consideration while conducting their business.
 While the Fund realizes that it has limited impact on large companies, its impact on smaller companies is noticeable.
 For example, a smaller portfolio company was completely unaware of the growing importance that ESG topics have within the investor community, and upon our request started working on collecting the necessary information.